 Once you're successfully logged in, it's time to make sure that people can find you online.
 That means choosing an URL for your store.
 Using the “name” section in the Settings Screen, enter the title of your ecommerce website, and you'll automatically get an URL hosted by the Square domain.

-In the Settings screen of the Square online store, you'll also need to complete some other important details.
+In the Settings screen of the Square Online, you'll also need to complete some other important details.
 For instance, if you're going to be shipping and delivering orders placed online, then you're going to need to set up delivery details, shipping fees, and related information.

 If the prices of the items you're selling needs to include a markup to cover shipping and delivery, you can select free shipping.
 Most customers prefer this option, so it might be a good way to boost your chances of some extra online sales.

 Along with your shipping details, it's also worth entering information about your Return Policies and Business Hours.
 Next to the Shipping section, you can choose to display your return policy rules, and include some basic information about your returns.